 Ant-Man sometimes gets thrown into the conversation for one of the most underrated installments in the MCU.
 You could make a case for that, but personally, the plot is relatively straightforward and, like Doctor Strange, leans into a tried and tested formula that hinders its potential to really stand out amongst the collection of MCU films.

 Our protagonist Scott Lang (Paul Rudd) is a thief recently released from prison now wanting to do right by his young daughter, Cassie.
-However, his old habits bubble to the service, which grabs the attention of Hank Pym (Michael Douglas) and Hope van Dyne (Evangeline Lilly).
+However, his old habits bubble to the surface, which grabs the attention of Hank Pym (Michael Douglas) and Hope van Dyne (Evangeline Lilly).
 With their help, Scott trains to become the titular Ant-Man.
 One thing this film does have going for it is its blending of the action and heist genres, making for some exciting visual effects opportunities given Ant-Man’s abilities.
 As previously mentioned, though, it’s just not enough to earn a higher ranking.

 Given the arc that Thor (Chris Hemsworth) has had throughout his many appearances in the MCU, Thor feels a bit inconsistent in retrospect.
 You could blame it on the revolving door of directors that have handled the character (there have been five of them), but I ultimately think Thor was difficult to pin down as a character until the more intergalactic parts of the MCU were established.